 It’s important to choose the right dog for your home and family.
 There are so many dog breeds to choose from, both pedigree and mixed/cross breeds.
 Dogs come in all shapes and sizes and with varying temperaments and needs.
 If you only have a small home or flat then a small breed dog, such as a Pomeranian is probably a better choice than a large breed.
 Large breeds such as the German Shepherd need lots more space both in and out of the home.
 Remember all dogs begin as cute puppies, even the black German shepherd puppies start off tiny.
 But dogs grow, and grow fast.

 Can you commit to a dog?
 If buying as a puppy then they need lots of time, effort and training.
-Can you be home to train a puppy, can you cope with a puppy peeing and pooping around your home for weeks?
+You will need to prepare a lot of things for your pet such as choosing the best dog shampoo and grooming products, etc. Can you be home to train a puppy, can you cope with a puppy peeing and pooping around your home for weeks?
 Do you have time to take a dog out for several walks per day?
 All dogs need a fair amount of exercise, even the smallest chihuahua.